 The EDA depends on financial resources flowing from, or associated with, both the Federal Government and State of Minnesota.
-Because of this dependency, the EDA is subject to changes in federal and state laws and federal and state appropriations.
+Because of this dependency, the EDA is subject to changes in Federal and State laws and Federal and State appropriations.

-According to the Minnesota Department of Employment and Economic Development (MN DEED), the unemployment rate in Becker County in December 2015 was 4.1 percent, statewide 3.7 percent, and nationally 5.3 percent.
-MN DEED also noted that, while the unemployment rate dropped in Minnesota, wages and salaries declined.
+According to the Minnesota Department of Employment and Economic Development (MN DEED), the unemployment rate in Becker County in December 2016 was 5.5 percent, 4.1 percent statewide, and 4.5 percent nationally.